raymondEhlers/OVERWATCH/docker/README.md

 this is often caused by `rsync` being unable to use the ssh private key.
 In particular, if the key has a passphrase, rsync will not be able to use it in this mode.
 To resolve it, provide a key without a passphrase (of course taking appropriate care to ensure that such a key is kept well protected).

+### `docker-gen` fails on startup

+For no clear reason, docker-gen sometimes fails at startup with the error `nginx-gen exited with code 2`.
+According to this [issue](https://github.com/jwilder/docker-gen/issues/201#issuecomment-227990877), this seems to occur sometimes and can be solved by replacing the entry point.
+The cause is not clear, but the fix has been implemented, and there have been no issues so far.